hamptonpieryc/website/README.md

 ## To the public site

-Each push to github will automatically build and deploy
+Each push to GitHub will automatically build and deploy using a feature of GitHub called `Actions`.
+This may take a minute or two.
+Click [here](https://github.com/hamptonpieryc/website/actions) to check on progress.

 ## Useful tools